whalebone/wb-docs/en/hos.rst

 Find the folder where the installer is located.
 It should be file named `Whalebone Home Office Security Installer.msi`.

 Open up a command prompt, change directory to the folder where is the installer and paste (8) the command with your mouse (right click).
 Execute the command.
 This requires admin priviledges.

+Installer will end prematurely with error when executed without token argument.

 .. image:: ./img/hos-sbs-6.png
     :align: center